Meridian Mennonite Church

 The church responds to natural disasters across North America through its organization known as Christian Disaster Relief, bringing hope to the hopeless whose lives have been upended by storms, earthquakes, fires, or floods.
 Volunteer service units for young people and their supervisors operate in many locations in North America--emergency child care shelters, humanitarian services in large medical complexes, and rebuilding units following natural disasters.
 There is a growing number of elder care homes for the aged, and virtually every congregation sponsors an elementary church school.

-Total membership of the denomination is between 25,000 and 30,000.
+Total membership of the denomination is nearly 30,000.
 We invite people of every culture, race, and nation to come to Jesus Christ for salvation and to become part of this faith and fellowship.
 With living hope in God's grace and salvation, we face the future with confidence in God, watching for Jesus's return.